sciabarra/Sparkoin/DEVEL.md

 In the vms there is `sbt`, `amm` (scala shell)

 The apps folder is accessible under /app/apps

+## SERVICES SCRIPT

+There is now a script to reset volumes if you want to remove all data.
+It is

+./services/reset-volumes.sh

+There is also a script to remove all the images (but not the volumes):

+./services/remove-images.sh

+Both asks for confirmation.

 # DEVEL WITH SCALA